-Let’s get the facts straight: heart disease kills one in three American women and two-thirds of women who die from a heart attack never experienced chest pain.
+Let’s get the facts straight: heart disease kills one in three American women, and two-thirds of women who die from a heart attack never experience chest pain.
 Learn the truth about these common women’s heart attack myths.

 Myth 1: I’m not at risk.

-A staggering 90 percent of women in the United States have at least one risk factor for heart disease.
+A staggering 90% of women in the United States have at least one risk factor for heart disease.

 “I think the biggest misconception women have about having a heart attack is that they’re not at risk for one,” says Jyoti Sharma, M.D., a cardiologist at Piedmont Heart.
 “We tend to think of heart disease or heart attacks especially as a ‘man’s disease’ and that’s just not the case.”

-Myth 2: I’ll have crushing chest pain if I’m having a heart attack.
+Myth 2: I’ll have crushing chest pain if I have a heart attack.

 The problem with women’s heart attack symptoms is that they are often non-specific and can be mistaken for other conditions.

-“What we hear about in the media or read about online is that you’ve got to have crushing chest pain, but in women that is really not the case,” explains Dr. Sharma.
+“What we hear about in the media or read about online is that you’ve got to have crushing chest pain, but in women that is really not the case,” Dr. Sharma says.

 In fact, two-thirds of the women who die from a heart attack have no history of chest discomfort or pain, so women must learn the other more subtle symptoms that signal a serious problem: